cups/Binary-fun/README.md

 I'd love to be able to compare these outcomes to those on an ARM processor, but I'm not (back) there yet.

 Gcc makes `__builtin_clz()` (count leading zeros) and ` __builtin_ctz()` (count trailing zeros) available.
-This enabled me to take an integer such as 4 [0000 0100] and know that the count of trailing zeros is 2, sometimes useful.
-I have used this in some examples.
+This enabled me to take an integer such as 4 (0000 0100) and know that the count of trailing zeros is 2 which is sometimes useful.
+I have used this method in some examples.
 Check your environment carefully, else "Hackers Delight" shows how to roll your own.

-When 32 bit integers are used, the included `pbin(int)` function truncates the first 24 bits, so you cannot see exactly what is going on, I did not realise the importance of this 'till I was dealing with negative signed ints, hence you may notice the char-friendly `pbin8(char)` function appears sporadically.
+When 32 bit integers are used, the included `pbin(int)` functions truncates the first 24 bits, so you cannot see exactly what is going on.
+I did not realise the importance of this 'till I was dealing with negative signed ints, hence you may notice the more char-friendly `pbin8(char)` function appears somewhat sporadically.

 Programmers following you may hate you for using some of these tricks unless :